siufai6/life-simulated/README.md

 We plot the results of the wealth distribution as a histogram.
 Very few sims get to the wealth level of 2000+.
 Wealth of most sims skews to the left, which is similar to real life.
 ![wealth histogram](https://github.com/siufai6/life-simulated/blob/main/wealth_hist.png)
 We plot these two against wealth levels.
 Clearly, higher IQ does not always guarantee more wealth/success.
-Even some of the  slighter dumber sims are doing OK.
+Even some of the  slightly lower IQ sims are doing OK.
 ![IQ vs Wealth](https://github.com/siufai6/life-simulated/blob/main/iq_wealth.png)
 Next we try to see what role does luck holds?
 It is a bit more clear and the trend could be easily spotted.
 The luckier the sim, the more wealth the sim got, in general
 ![luck vs wealth](https://github.com/siufai6/life-simulated/blob/main/luck_wealth.png)